RicardoMilos22856/nim-to-openai-proxy/README.md

 ### NVIDIA NIM to OpenAI Proxy
 Hello, this is my first ever project on Github that I am making public.
 This is essentially just a translation layer between the API format that NVIDIA NIM uses to the format OpenAI uses.
-I made this originally by building on a script from a Reddit guide.
-Over the time of a month I've iterated on it, fixed problems, added auth, more models, and removed/replaced deprecated models.
+Jontte made this originally by building on a script from a Reddit guide.
+Over the time of a month he has iterated on it, fixed problems, added auth, more models, and removed/replaced deprecated models.
 These are the current available models for usage, and the use cases for all of them.
 (Note: The Google models are mostly for troubleshooting issues with latency and timeouts.)

 ### Why use this proxy?

-JanitorAI requires an OpenAI-compatible proxy to use NVIDIA NIM.
+A lot of frontends such as JanitorAI requires an OpenAI-compatible proxy to use NVIDIA NIM.
 SillyTavern can connect to NIM directly, but if you use **Lorebary** for prompts, lorebooks, or plugins, this proxy is necessary — Lorebary does not support NIM natively.
 Various other frontends for coding and other things also may bug with NIM.

 ### Legality